 If your child’s main goal is to learn to surf, try a specialized surf camp.
-There are plenty of day camps to choose from, offered for all ages and abilities, up and down our coastline.
-These teach surfing basics such as paddling the board, catching waves, standing up and surfing etiquette; more advanced surfers can work to improve technique.
-Experienced coaches keep kids safe, while also providing instruction on ocean safety.
+There are plenty of day camps for all ages and abilities offered up and down the San Diego coastline.
+Kids learn surfing basics such as paddling the board, catching waves, standing up and surfing etiquette; more advanced surfers work to improve technique.
+Experienced coaches keep kids safe, while providing instruction on ocean safety.

 Local sleepaway surf camps, such as YMCA-operated Camp Surf, include a range of traditional camp activities.

-Other aquatics programs introduce STEM education elements and might involve coastal explorations via kayak or stand-up paddleboard.
+Other aquatics programs introduce STEM education and coastal explorations via kayak or stand-up paddleboard.
 Older kids and teens can even learn to snorkel or scuba dive to experience the underwater world.

-"A marine science camp such as ours gives students the opportunity to develop their love for the ocean or explore the possibility of pursuing marine biology as a field of study in the future,” says Amy Bergen Zerofskim, SEACAMP San Diego director.
+“A marine science camp gives students the opportunity to develop their love for the ocean or explore the possibility of pursuing marine biology as a field of study in the future,” says Amy Bergen Zerofskim, SEACAMP San Diego director.

-The nonprofit organization, Surfing Madonna, offers a local surf camp for kids with special needs.
-Sessions at Moonlight Beach in Encinitas are free to participants and run twice a month from May to September.
-Campers receive one-on-one surf lessons from professional surf instructors.
+The nonprofit organization, Surfing Madonna, offers a surf camp for kids with special needs in Oceanside.
+Sessions are free to participants and run from June through August.
+Campers receive one-on-one surf lessons from professional instructors.
 Visit www.surfingmadonna.org for more information.

 Autism Society San Diego holds a specialized surf camp at La Jolla Shores for ages 5 to adult.
 Learn more at www.autismsocietysandiego.org/surf-camp.html.

 Several regional aquatics programs offer inclusive camps that provide aids and/or special equipment to campers with special needs.
-Check pools, community organizations, and general aquatics centers for listings; inquire in advance to explore the best options for your child.
+Check community organizations and aquatics centers well in advance to explore the best options for your child.

-Lisa Pawlak is an award-winning contributing writer living in Encinitas with her husband and two sons.
+Lisa Pawlak is an award-winning contributing writer living in Encinitas.
+Her two kids love to swim, surf, and generally splash around.